The Bachelor’s Degree

 One distinctive advantage of the program is its location in Springfield, affording students the opportunity to participate directly in many legal institutions including local, state and federal courts, public and private law offices and clinics, and the state legislature.

 A professional undergraduate advisor is assigned to each student after the student has been fully admitted to the LES Department.
 The advisor helps students plan their overall course of undergraduate study.
 The advisor provides advice and assists the student if any difficulties arise during his or her UIS career.
-Advisors are required to sign off on a variety of forms, including applications for clinical education or thesis studies.
 Students should talk to their advisor at least once each semester.

 Students are also assigned a faculty advisor.
 Faculty advisors help students focus their courses within the legal studies curriculum, assess opportunities for experiential learning, and plan for their careers after UIS.
 If a student wishes to select a specific faculty advisor, a student may file a form for this purpose, available through the department office.